mshum345/startup/README.md

 # Things learned from the HTML and CSS startup deliverable
 - drop-down menus can be created by using the element `<select>`
 - multiple options can be added to a dropdown menu by using the element `<option>`

+# Things learned from the Simon JS Section
+- Access HTML elements through the DOM
+- It is easy to access HTML elements if you have given them a specific id or class